Is Hypnosis Safe? What Science and Clients Say

 - Forcing → Flowing

-You don’t have to perform or explain everything.
+You do not have to perform or explain everything.
 You just show up.

 And you might find that: